Skip to main content

 Before the first payment, make sure the signed agreement, approved invoice, and beneficiary details all point to the same payee.
 You should also confirm which tax or compliance documents apply in your case before funds move, because requirements can vary by business structure and filing route.
 If names do not align or bank details changed without verified confirmation, pause and resolve it before release.

 No. You should not assume one universal form set.
-The required documents vary by your setup and the rules that apply, so keep a process placeholder like [Confirm jurisdiction-specific tax form requirement before first payment] and clear it with current guidance or your accountant.
+The required documents vary by your setup and the rules that apply, so verify the jurisdiction-specific tax form requirement with current guidance or your accountant before the first payment.
 Retain the records needed to support your return, such as bank statements or receipts, along with payment documentation and any tax documents confirmed for your case.

 Keep records that show who you paid, why you paid them, and how the money moved.
 HMRC guidance points to records such as bank statements or receipts, so store those with the contract version, invoice, and transfer reference in one engagement file.
 If you pay through a platform, keep the remittance or payout confirmation too.